By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 • Setnor School of Music programs currently do not offer spring admission.

-• In-person audition dates to be announced.
+• In-person audition dates:

 Application Process